-BCA's Board Charter is available on the BCAL web site.
-The Board will review its charter periodically to considers changes are required.
+BCAL's Board Charter is available on the BCAL web site.
+The Board will review its charter periodically to consider any changes that may be required.

 2. STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE

 - 2.1 The board of a listed entity should:

 - (a) have a nomination committee which;

 - (1) has at least three members, a majority of whom are independent directors; and

 - (2) is chaired by an independent director;